AndrewCichocki/homework-tracker/README.md

 DB_PORT=5432
 ```
 2. Create a new table named 'homework-tracker' (or whatever you named it earlier).
-3. Run server/schema.sql.
+3. Run server/schema.sql in pgAdmin.
+4. Install all packages by running the 'yarn' command in the root directory.
-4. Run the following commands in two separate terminal windows:
+5. Run the following commands in two separate terminal windows:
 ```
+yarn start:server
 yarn start:client
-yarn start:server
 ```
-5. Visit localhost:1234 to see the client.
+6. Visit localhost:1234 to use the client.
 The server will be running on localhost:3000.

 ## Built With
 * [Material-UI] (https://next.material-ui.com) - Common UI components